A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

-To our best knowledge this is the first model able to provide a mechanism to account for the repetitive firing of SACs, which is the condition under which calcium controls the after-hyperpolarization phase.
+\bb{Nevertheless, for \textit{both} proposed scenarios the biophysical mechanism for sustaining bursting is the same.
+Although the conclusion drawn on the model is entirely based on a mathematical analysis via bifurcation theory, we have sketched the main mechanism of SACs bursting in Fig \ref{Fig:ScehmaModel}, for readers not familiar with bifurcation theory.
+Note that Fig \ref{Fig:ScehmaModel} is only qualitative.
+In contrast, bifurcation analysis gives us more insights on bursting mechanism, where actually two regimes are possible, and quantitative results, especially on the parameters determining the transitions inducing bursting and the range of these parameters.
+To our best knowledge this is the first model able to provide a mechanism to account for the repetitive firing of SACs, which is the condition under which calcium controls the after-hyperpolarization phase.}

-\paragraph{Robustness with respect to parameters variations.} We now study the robustness of this analysis to variations of our main parameters.
-As, later in the paper, we discuss the effects of varying the potassium conductance, we first show the effect of varying $I_{ext}$ and $g_K$, and then, the effect of varying $g_{C}$ and $g_K$.
-We have used different software (XPPAUT \cite{ermentrout:02}, MATCONT \cite{dhooge-govaerts-etal:03}, PyCont \cite{clewley:12}) and we were not able to get all bifurcations with them (especially homoclinic bifurcations).
-So we obtained the bifurcation diagram by a direct inspection of the phases portraits with respect to parameters variations.
-The points shown in the bifurcation maps are sampling points whereas continuous lines correspond to fit.
-We note that Hopf and Saddle Node bifurcations were obtained identically using the bifurcation analysis software quoted above.

-In Fig \ref{Fig:BifurcationDiagram_Iext_gK_VL-72} we have drawn the bifurcation map in the plane $I_{ext},g_K$ for $V_L=-72$ mV.
-Note that the corresponding bifurcation diagram for $V_L=-70$ mV is deduced from this one by shifting all curves $4$ pA left-wise (not shown).

-The vertical line SN (Saddle-Node) stands at $I_{ext}=0.3$ pA so that, in the absence of external current, the cell is in region $B$ where a stable rest state coexists with a stable limit cycle.
-As argued above, the transition to fast oscillations is made by noise (noise induced bursting).
-In contrast, for $V_L=-70$ mV, the SN lines stands at $-3.7$ pA.
-Therefore, in the absence of external current, the cell is now in region $D$ where only fast oscillations take place.
-In both cases, an increase of sAHP drives the cell in the region $A$ where fast oscillations stop.
-Note that the sAHP current $g_{sAHP}R^4(V-V_K)$ is of order $-10$ pA for $g_{sAHP}=2$ nS, enough to drive the cell in the region A.\\

-As bursting is a competition between calcium and potassium dynamics we have also checked the structure of bifurcations when varying the calcium conductance $g_{C}$ and the potassium conductance $g_K$ around the values we have fixed in our model.
-The resulting bifurcation diagrams are drawn in Fig \ref{Fig:BifurcationDiagram_gCa_gK_VL-72} and \ref{Fig:BifurcationDiagram_gCa_gK_VL-70}, for two values of $V_L$ because they are quite different: $V_L=-72$ mV (noise induced bursting) and $V_L=-70$ mV (dynamically driven bursting).
-In the noise induced bursting regime there is a region (D in the figure \ref{Fig:BifurcationDiagram_gCa_gK_VL-72}), delimited by two homoclinic bifurcations lines, where the cell is bistable without fast oscillations.
-This region does no exist for $V_L=-70$ mV. \\